How to Make a No Discard Sourdough Starter

 Fun fact: up until about 5 years ago I didn’t know that almost nobody else uses our method.

 Why bake with sourdough?

-Apparently, the first sourdough bread dates back to 3700 B.C. in Switzerland.
+Did you know that the first sourdough bread dates back to ancient Egypt about 6000 years ago?
 People found out that if they left the dough out, the gases of the wild yeasts leaven the bread.

 The bacteria and yeast in the sourdough help to predigest the starches in the grains, thus making them more easily digestible.
 Often, people with gluten sensitivity have no issues eating sourdough bread.

 Furthermore, even though you are baking your sourdough bread at about 350˚F, the inside never reaches that temperature.
 That means that the probiotics are still alive in there.